-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (This could be things like targeted work, additional support) and letting the Special Education Needs Coordinator (SENCo) know as necessary.
+- Checking on your child’s progress and identifying, planning and delivering any additional help your child may need (Such as targeted work or additional support) and letting the Special Education Needs Coordinator (SENCo) know as necessary.

 - Providing specific feedback to your child on what they have achieved and how they can progress through regular marking (Orally or written) of your child’s work.

-- Communicating with parents specific targets set and support implemented and reviewing these at Parents Evenings and / or specific SEN meeting.
+- Communicating with parents specific targets set and support implemented and reviewing these at Parents Evenings and/or specific SEN meetings.

 - Supporting the whole school to evaluate and develop the quality and impact of provision for students with SEN across the school.

-- Making sure that the necessary support is made for any student who attends the school who has been identified with SEN.
+- Ensure that the necessary support is made for any student who attends the school and has been identified with SEN.

 How can my child get help in school?

 - Students in school will receive support that is specific to their individual needs.
 This may be all provided by the class teacher or may involve: